Atlassian Intelligence summarize Confluence pages: A 2026 guide

 What is Atlassian Intelligence in Confluence?

 First off, Atlassian Intelligence isn't a separate app you have to go find and install.
-It’s a set of AI features that are baked right into Atlassian's cloud products.
+It’s a set of sophisticated AI features that are baked right into Atlassian's cloud products.
 Think of it as an AI assistant that lives inside the tools you already use.
-In Confluence, its main gig is to help your team write, find, and understand information faster by generating new content, polishing up existing text, and, of course, summarizing those super long pages.
+In Confluence, its main gig is to help your team write, find, and understand information faster by generating new content, polishing up existing text, and, of course, summarizing those detailed pages.

 Core features of Atlassian Intelligence